kilroy-code/ki1r0y/README.md

 - [modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) - [ES6](https://developer.mozilla.org/en-US/docs/Web/JavaScript/JavaScript_technologies_overview) modules are supported in all modern browsers and in NodeJS.
 We use these _directly_, _without_ requiring transpiling preprocessors such as [Babel](https://babeljs.io/) or [Webpack](https://webpack.js.org/).
 However, to do this, we use the [`.mjs` file extension](https://www.google.com/search?q=.mjs+vs+.js) for Javascript files, rather than `.js`.
   - The ki1r0y packages are [scoped](https://docs.npmjs.com/misc/scope) as [`@kiroy-code`](https://github.com/kilroy-code).
 To find these, you may need `@kilroy-code:registry=https://npm.pkg.github.com/kilroy-code` in your [`.npmrc`](https://docs.npmjs.com/cli/v9/configuring-npm/npmrc).
   - To use ki1r0y packages in a Web page, you can use relative import paths and you can use a transpiler.
-To use them with naked absolute module names (e.g., `import {Rule} from '@kilroy-code/rules'`, rather than from `'./@kilroy-code/...'`), it may be convenient to use [import-map](https://www.google.com/search?q=es+module+importmap&oq=es+module+importmap), which is not yet supported in all browsers (but is supported in upcoming versions of all non-IE browsers).
+To use them naked, without a transpiler, and with absolute module names (e.g., `import {Rule} from '@kilroy-code/rules'`, rather than from `'./@kilroy-code/...'`), it may be convenient to use [import-map](https://www.google.com/search?q=es+module+importmap&oq=es+module+importmap), which is not yet supported in all browsers (but is supported in upcoming versions of all non-IE browsers).
 - [classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) and [mixins](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes#mix-ins) - We use mixins in our modules so that the base classes are not baked in.
 This allows us to develop and test modules independently of all the rest of our code, and it allows others to use the modules in non-ki1r0y projects.
 - [getters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get) and [setters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/set) - properties that compute.
 Additionally, our [Rules](#modeling) module uses Javascript [introspection](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/getOwnPropertyDescriptors) to automatically recognize getters, which helps us get rid of boilerplate in our code (without needing preprocessing of decorators).
 - [async/await and Promises](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous) - The useful thing to remember is that in browsers and in the server, all the application code is in the same thread.
 Calls out to system functions (e.g., for networking) are run in different threads (allowing any suspended application code to run), going back to the application thread when the application's fulfillment code is called.